cyber-dojo/cyber-dojo/dev/README.md

 # Building your own cyber-dojo server from source

 Ensure docker is installed.
-Note that if you are on a Windows/Mac these intructions specify to install DockerToolbox.
 [(see blog)](http://blog.cyber-dojo.org/2017/09/running-your-own-cyber-dojo-server.html).
+If you are on a Windows/Mac note that these instructions specify to install DockerToolbox.

 To get all the source: